-M.A.
-History Hist 604- History of Central Asia (C.900 -1500 CE)
+Hist 604 - History of Central Asia (c.900-1500 CE) (Hard Core - 4 Credits)

 Central Asia has long been a strategic location merely because of its proximity to several great powers on the Eurasian landmass.
 The region never had a settled population nor was able to make use of natural resources.
-Thus, throughout history it has rarely become the seat of power for an empire or influential state.
-Many times Central Asia was divided, redivided, conquered and fragmented repeatedly.
-To be precise the region served more as the battleground for outside powers than as a power in its own right.
-Consequently, different dynasties ruled on various parts of what the geographical entity called Central Asia, which helped in transferring the culture, language, trade and commerce, rather than developing a long stable political rule as experienced by its neighbour regions.
+Thus, it has rarely throughout history become the seat of power for an empire or influential state.
+Many times Central Asia was divided, re-divided, conquered and fragmented repeatedly.
+To be precise the region served more as the battleground for outside powers than as a power in its own right.Consequently, different dynasties ruled on various parts of what the geographical entity called Central Asia, which helped in transferring the culture, language, trade and commerce, rather than developing a long stable political rule as experienced by its neighbouring regions.
 The significance of the course lies in the political, cultural social and economic diversities of the history of the region and inculcate the students its past richness.

-Module 1: The struggle for political Stability-SamanidAmirs -Turkic nomads (Qarakhanid dynasty)-Ghaznavid dynasty - Seljuk
+Module 1: The Struggle for Political Stability Samanid Amirs -Turkic nomads (Qarakhanid dynasty)- Ghaznavid dynasty - Seljuk .

-Module 2: The Establishment of Political Supremacy - Mongols - Chaghatay (Chaghadaid)
+Module 2: The Establishment of Political Supremacy Mongols - Chaghatay (Chaghadaid).

-Module 3: Society - Economy - Military Organization - Urbanization
+Module 3 Society - Economy - Military Organization - Urbanization.

-Module 4: Culture and Learning - Islamic Art, Architecture and Literature
+Module 4 Culture and Learning - Islamic Art, Architecture and Literature.

-Module 5: Sufis and Islamisation of Central Asia
+Module 5 Sufis and Islamisation of Central Asia.